 A study of the role of the UN in the world today.
 Students will obtain experience in practicing diplomatic skills in a mock setting.
 The ultimate goal of the course is to prepare students to represent accurately a member of the UN in regional and national competition.
+May be repeated for credit.

-POLS 4600 Government Organization and Administrative Theory 3-0-3
+POLS 4600 Government Organization and Administrative Theory

 A systematic analysis of theories of organization, management, and administration.
 Special consideration will be given to institutional, behavioral, and psychological factors.
-3-0-3